Pepi Ng

 biii.
 Expressing dissent can be intimidating.

-At the same time, political dissent and organizing should be for every one- this is how we can build a better future together.
-I started thinking about how we can make political organizing accessible for all.Lorem Ipsum...
+Political dissent and organizing should be for every one- this is how we can build a better future together.
+I started thinking about how we can make political organizing accessible for all.

-(c) How Food Plays a Role in Dissent
+c) How Food Plays a Role in Dissent

-Since food is something that everyone of all cultures and identities need, and can relate to, I wanted to explore how food can be used as an accessible and universal entry point into resistance and cultural preservation.
+Since food is something that everyone of all cultures and identities need, and can relate to, I wanted to explore how food can be used as an accessible entry point into resistance and cultural preservation.

 1. Protest Mooncake Workshop